LCBDD’s first 50 years have been defined by change and positive momentum.

 That effort culminated in 2014 when the sheltered workshop LICCO Inc. became its own independent, certified provider.

-With about 80 employees, LCBDD’s focus is to fund services while helping people and their families navigate the DD system and make the connections they need to meet their goals.
+With more than 80 employees, LCBDD’s focus is to fund services while helping people and their families navigate the DD system and make the connections they need to meet their goals.

 Things might look different then they did in 1967, but our goal of supporting people remains the same.